anHALytics/anHALytics-documentation/Install-backend.md

 #### Grobid processing

-Once the document are downloaded, the TEI extrating threads will run automatically.
-You can also run the process manually with
+Once the document are downloaded, the TEI needs to be extracted.
+You can run the process with

     > java -Xmx2048m -jar target/anhalytics-harvest-<current version>.one-jar.jar -exe processGrobid